Section divider

 • Jhpiego has helped foster an enabling, interactive environment at COVID-19 treatment centers across the country by revitalizing and scaling up communities of practice that stimulate knowledge sharing in collaboration with a national case management team.
 The communities of practice focused on critical care of COVID-19 patients and encouraged coordination and communication among frontline health workers.

-• Support to the Government of Ghana’s COVID-19 emergency response resulted in: more than 5,822,329 COVID immunizations given across seven regions, installation of pressure swing absorption plants to four regions to aid in continuous provision of medical-grade oxygen to facilities in need of oxygen-cylinder refilling, training of COVID-19 clinical case management support to 2,292 frontline providers, and training of 1,557 clinical and non-clinical frontline providers on best practices in infection prevention and control.
+• Support to the Government of Ghana’s COVID-19 emergency response resulted in: more than 6.9 million COVID-19 immunizations given across seven regions, installation of pressure swing absorption plants to five regions to aid in continuous provision of medical-grade oxygen to facilities in need of oxygen-cylinder refilling, training of COVID-19 clinical case management support to 1,786 frontline providers, and training of 2,043 clinical and non-clinical frontline providers on best practices in infection prevention and control.

 • An innovative training approach to improve provider skills in newborn care led to a 50% reduction in intrapartum stillbirth and 56% in 24-hour newborn mortality across 40 study sites.